 First of all, just what is a miracle?
 The dictionary defines the term in multiple ways.
 “An effect or extraordinary event in the physical world that surpasses all known human or natural powers and is ascribed to a supernatural cause”.
 And “a wonder; marvel”.
-For the purposes of this article, it is safe to ignore the second dictionary definition and focus in on some variation of the first.
-A miracle is the result of an action of God affecting the natural realm.
+For the purposes of this article, it is safe to ignore the second dictionary definition and focus on some variation of the first.
+A miracle is the result of an action by God affecting the natural realm.

-More generally we limit miracles to those things for which we have no explanation, apart from God’s action, and which are highly uncommon.
+More generally, we limit miracles to those things for which we have no explanation, apart from God’s action, and which are highly uncommon.
 The signs and wonders performed by Jesus and the apostles in the New Testament are examples of what many will identify as miracles.

 Are Miracles Possible?

 So are miracles possible?
 I believe the answer to this question is largely the same as your answer to the question of God’s existence.
-If you doubt the existence of God, then it is doubtful you would believe miracles are possible, since there is no God to perform them.
+If you doubt the existence of God, then it is doubtful you would believe miracles are possible since there is no God to perform them.
 On the other hand, if you believe there is a God, who created the universe, then the thought of his interacting with his creation should not be that surprising.